UtrechtUniversity/MATLAB-on-HPC/Part-1-Mac.md

 ### Step 2: Change Docker settings

 Go to the *Docker Icon* in the taskbar.
 Select Preferences -> Advanced.
 Here you can specify the number of processors (CPUs) and working memory (RAM) resources that are available for Docker to use.
 To test parallel matlab programs in the Docker environment we advise to assign at least 2 cores and 2 GB RAM.
-To create a more powerful 'virtual machine' you can increase this values, but it is advisable to reserve some CPUs (e.g. 2) and memory (e.g. 4 GB) for other computer tasks that you perform while running docker.
+To create a more powerful 'virtual machine' you can increase these values, but it is advisable to reserve some CPUs (e.g. 2) and memory (e.g. 4 GB) for other computer tasks that you perform while running docker.

-If either your PC or running Matlab inside Docker becomes too slow, consider changing these values temporarely.
+If either your PC or running Matlab inside Docker becomes too slow, consider changing these values.

 Apply changes and start Docker again.
 After a while you get the message "Docker is Running".
 Close the Preferences pop-up window